shanet/blog/_posts/2014-12-27-translating-virtual-addresses-to-physcial-addresses-in-user-space.md

 There are a few problems with trying to accomplish this task in user space:

 * The idea behind virtual memory is to provide an address space of contiguous memory.
-The memory for a process is most likely stored in non-contigous blocks.
+The memory for a process is most likely stored in non-contiguous blocks.
 * There's no guarentee that a page is even in the physical memory of the system.
 It could be in the swap or in a cache somewhere.
 There could be no physical address to get!
 * For obvious security reasons, a process does not have access to the raw memory of the system, even if the process's UID is 0.